datacarpentry/r-socialsci/episodes/01-R basics.md

 ## Comments

 All programming languages allow the programmer to include comments in their code.
 To do this in R we use the `#` character.
-Anything to the right of the `#` sign up to the end of the line is treated as a comment and is ignored by R. You can start lines with comments or include them after code on the line.
+Anything to the right of the `#` sign and up to the end of the line is treated as a comment and is ignored by R. You can start lines with comments or include them after code on the line.

 ~~~
 area_hectares <- 1.0			# land area in hectares